 Top 10 reasons for a car breakdown

-What are the reasons for a car breakdown?
+What are the reasons for a car to break down?

-You can never be sure when a car will have a problem.
-True the older the car, the more reasons for a car to breakdown but newer cars are just as capable developing a problem.
+You can never be sure when your car may have a problem.
+True, the older the vehicle, the more causes for a breakdown, but newer cars are just as capable of developing a fault.

-What are the reasons for a car breaking down?
-You can see below that many of the top ten cause for the breakdown services being called out could happen to any car.
+What are the top ten reasons for a car breaking down?
+Most of them, you will see, could happen to any driver and car.

-- If you drive a lot of short journeys with a fair amount of stopping and starting this will eventually drain the battery.
-To avoid getting a flat battery, take the car for a decent longer run in the daylight – preferably without using lights, wipers and heating.
-A longer drive will give the battery the opportunity to recharge.
+- You could eventually drain the battery by driving a lot of short journeys with a fair amount of stopping and starting.
+To avoid getting a flat battery, take the car for a decent long run in the daylight – preferably without using lights, wipers and heating.
+The longer drive will allow the battery to recharge.